ThinkParQ/beegfs-csi-driver/README.md

   Kubernetes supported by a given version of the driver.
 While an older version of Kubernetes may appear to work, it may not include critical fixes that ensure driver stability.
-* The driver has not been tested with SELinux.
 * For environments where the driver is used with both BeeGFS 7.1.x and 7.2.x, Kubernetes nodes should have the 7.2 BeeGFS DKMS client installed.